 I’m Yuyao Wang, a Ph.D. candidate in Statistics at Boston University, co-advised by Debarghya Mukherjee and Luis Carvalho.

-How can we reuse what we’ve already learned when the world keeps changing?
+How can we reliably reuse past knowledge when the data-generating world keeps shifting?

 What I build:

-- Theory-first tools: minimax/Oracle-type guarantees, regret bounds, and safe transfer criteria under shift.
+• Theoretical foundations: minimax rates, oracle inequalities, regret bounds, and safe transfer criteria under covariate or structural shift.

 🔥 News